mihailrc/odotWorkshops/kubernetes/labs/lab1-devSetup/README.md

 ### Goals
 * Lightweight development and build environment that can be reproduced easily and reliably
-* Does not interfere with development tools running on the development workstation
+* Does not interfere with development tools running on the host computer

 **Dependencies:**
-* python3, pip, python libraries for sa-logic
+* python3 and pip for sa-logic
-* mvn, java for sa-webapp
+* mvn and java for sa-webapp
-* node, npm and JavaScript libraries for sa-frontend
+* node and npm for sa-frontend

 **Options:**
-1. Install script(s) executed on the development workstation
+1. Create install script(s) that will be executed on the development workstation
-2. Existing or custom Docker images with dependencies installed
+2. Use existing Docker images or create custom Docker images with dependencies installed

-** Pros and Cons **
+**Pros and Cons**
 * Let's find these together but think about the following
  * How do we handle configuration drift?
 What happens when tool versions change?
- * How easy is to recreate this environment on a different workstation?
+ * How easy is to recreate this environment on a different host?
 Do I need special permissions?

 For this lab we are going to use Docker images that are available on DockerHub.
 This lab has shell scripts to run a Docker container for each of the components.
 Let's review the scripts first.